dfriscotech/ActiveDirectoryLab/README.md

-<h1>Active Directory Home Lab</h1>
+<h1>Implementing a SOC and Honeynet in Azure</h1>

  ### [YouTube Demonstration](https://youtu.be/7eJexJVCqJo)

 <h2>Description</h2>
-In this lab we’re going to walk through how to create an Active Directory home lab environment using Oracle Virtualbox.
-Configuring and running this lab will definetlry help develop your understanding of how active directory and windows networking works.
+In this lab we’re going to walk through how to create a Honeynet in Azure.
 <br />